buyallmemes/blog-api/posts/20240422-testing-guideline.md

 ### Run integration tests separately from unit tests

-Use the [maven failsafe plugin](https://maven.apache.org/surefire/maven-failsafe-plugin/) or similar to separate slow integration tests from blazing-fast unit tests.
+Use the [maven failsafe plugin](https://maven.apache.org/surefire/maven-failsafe-plugin/) or similar to separate slow integration tests from blazing-fast unit tests in your CI/CD pipeline.

 Your goal should be to receive as much feedback as quickly as possible.

 ### There's no reason for a backend to have bugs

 This is a little bit wild, but I believe that there is no reason for a modern backend service to have technical bugs.
-I'm not talking about bloody monoliths written in the last century.
+I'm not talking about bloody monoliths written in the past century.
 I'm talking about something a little bit more modern.
 Let's say written in the past 3 years.
 There are no logical reasons to have bugs there.